Skirts to Sofas: How Fashion and Interiors Have Always Been Connected

 Introduction

-The truth is, the same visual language shows up in both.
-If you love timeless interiors, chances are you're into classical dressing.
-If your wardrobe leans rooted and textural, your home probably does too.
-Here’s how fashion and interior design have always been linked and how I’m rediscovering my own style by looking at both.
+Here’s how fashion and interior design have always been linked, and how I’m rediscovering my own style by looking at both.

 A Shared History

-We’re now seeing a return to the warmth and tactility of those earlier eras, especially post-COVID.
+Today, we’re seeing a return to the warmth and tactility of those earlier eras, particularly in the wake of COVID.
 Comfort, nostalgia, and intentional design are taking centre stage again.
-This pattern of fashion leading and interiors following has deep roots.
-Even as far back as the 1700s, during the reign of Louis XV, the ornate Rococo interiors reflected the decadence of aristocratic fashion, rich, excessive, and full of personality.
-Interior design has always been a reflection of what is happening in the world at the time.
+This pattern, where fashion leads and interiors follow, has deep historical roots.
+Even as far back as the 1700s during the reign of Louis XV, the ornate Rococo interiors mirrored the extravagance of aristocratic fashion.
+Both were rich, excessive, and full of personality.

 Enclothed Cognition & Personal Rebuild